psi4/psi4/doc/sphinxman/source/cfour.rst

 =ANGSTROM, |cfour__cfour_charge|, and |cfour__cfour_multiplicity| keywords
 are set appropriately in the ``*CFOUR(...)`` directive.

+.. warning:: There exist molecules (*e.g.*, allene) where the inertial frame is not unique (planes along atoms or between atoms).
+The orientation reconciling machinery currently does not handle these cases and will fail with "Axis unreconcilable between QC programs".
+I will get to this soon.

 Whenever the molecule is supplied in |PSIfour| format, the job control keywords must be too.
 All :ref:`Cfour keywords <apdx:cfour>` are the usual ones, prepended by ``cfour_`` to avoid any possible name conflicts.
-As detailed in :ref:`sec:jobControl`, setting keywords is, too, flexible in format.
+As detailed in :ref:`sec:jobControl`, setting keywords is flexible in format.
 The previous example translates to::

     # UHF-SCF energy calculation